 - Do you or any of your clients obtain and use other people’s names and contact details?

-Then you need to comply with the new data protection regulations.
+Then you need to comply with the EU data protection regulations.

 But I’m not in the EU nor are my clients